-Geoff Palmer has been writing music for nearly 50 years, interspersing his activities as composer with a wide range of other activities – professional cellist, university lecturer in music, school teacher, gliding instructor, biological research technician – even driving buses for a time.
+Geoff Palmer has been writing music for 50 years, interspersing his activities as composer with working as a professional cellist, university lecturer in music and school teacher.

 But it is composing that is at the core of his being, and composing that he never stops thinking about.
 This website aims to introduce you to this work – to the music that has been written through his life so far, the music being written and the music projects being planned.More